McDonald's Corporation(MCD) - Stock detail

 Strategic Actions:

-3. Stop-Loss: Place a stop-loss order at $301.50, just below the critical April low of ~$302.10 and the strong technical support.
-A break below this level invalidates the basing thesis and suggests a resumption of the downtrend.
+4. Stop-Loss: Place a hard stop-loss at $269, just below the recent low and the Lower Bollinger Band.
+A break below this level would invalidate the oversold bounce thesis and suggest the downtrend is resuming.

 AI Bull vs AI Bear